Skip to main content

 4

 Reconnecting preserves everything — all existing accounts, meters, and historical data tied to the connection remain intact.
-You’re just updating the login credentials, not starting over.
+You’re updating credentials or MFA forwarding, not starting over.

 Upload issues